q66/cffi-lua/README.md

 The dependencies are kept intentionally minimal.

-- A Unix-like system (Linux/macOS/some BSD/...); Windows support is TODO
 - A C++ compiler supporting the right subset of C++14
 - Lua 5.1 or newer (tested up to 5.4) or equivalent (e.g. LuaJIT)
 - `libffi`
 - `meson`, `pkg-config` (optional)

 Any reasonably modern version of GCC or Clang should work fine (GCC 5, maybe even 4.8, or Clang 3.4 or newer).
+Visual Studio 2019 has also been tested and is known to work.
 Other compilers will also work if they provide the necessary C++ standard compilance; there aren't any compiler specific extensions used in the code (other than some diagnostic pragmas to handle warnings under GCC/Clang; these are not enabled elsewhere).

 The module should work on any CPU architecture supported by `libffi`.
 It has been tested at least on 64-bit PowerPC (little and big endian) and x86.